Donegal Catch Irish caught Whiting, Green Isle corn and bacon chowder

 2. Fry for 10 minutes until translucent and completely softened, then stir in the thyme leaves, bay leaf and potatoes and cook gently for 2–3 minutes before adding the fish stock.
 Season well with salt and black pepper and simmer for 10–15 minutes until the potatoes are tender yet firm.

-3. Add the Donegal Catch whiting Fillets and the sweetcorn and simmer gently for 9 minutes.
+3. Add the Donegal Catch haddock Fillets and the sweetcorn and simmer gently for 9 minutes.

 4. Remove the pot from the heat and gently stir through the parsley, cream and crispy bacon lardons.
 Stir gently so the fish fillets break up slightly but not too much.